HUNTING FURRED GAME

 Note 2: specific and appropriate arrangements for reporting of hunting activities on own properties by game farm or game ranch owners, or by dedicated members who work on these farms / ranches, have been put in place, and can be accessed HERE

-Note 3: Members are welcome to attach the annual reports they have submitted to another accredited association they might also belong to, as proof of their dedicated activities, subject to the following conditions.
+Note 3: Members are welcome to attach the annual reports they have submitted to another accredited association they might also belong to, as confirmation of their dedicated activities, subject to the following conditions.

-Proviso: Culling and damage causing animal control is not perceived to be hunting but can be entered under dedicated headings under Hunt Related Activities.
+Proviso: Culling and damage causing animal control is not perceived to be hunting but can be entered under Hunt Related Activities.

 Exclusion 1: Bow hunting is not accepted as a dedicated hunting activity.
 Annual reporting of dedicated activities relate to your legal ownership of Section 16 licensed firearms.
 If you do not use a firearm (handgun, rifle or shotgun) for the reported hunt, then that specific hunt has no relevance re your dedicated status.